jpspeng/crisp_notes/README.md

 These are basic R tutorials and exercises for getting started with R programming, created for [Clinical Research Intensive Summer Program](https://www.iths.org/education/professional-development/crisp/) (CRISP) through UW ITHS.

+## Course goals

+By the end of the course, you will be able to:
+* Read in a dataset into R
+* Learn about basic syntax in R (objects, functions, etc.)
+* Perform basic data processing and manipulation
+* Create basic data summaries and create a “Table 1”
+* Perform linear and logistic regression
+* Other potential topics: more syntax (lists, loops, functions), plotting using ggplot2, survival analysis using Cox regression, using ChatGPT for coding

+The goal of this course is to get a taste for how to code in R; it is not meant to be comprehensive!

 ## Data

 We will be using the following sample data in our tutorials: